authelia/authelia/docs/content/en/configuration/security/access-control.md

 Named regex groups are represented with the syntax `(?P<User>\w+)` where `User` is the group name from the table above, and `\w+` is the pattern for the area of the pattern that should be considered as the value to check against.

 For the group name `Group` the regex pattern matches if the user has the specific group name matching the pattern.
-Both regex groups are case-insensitive due to the fact that the regex groups are used in domain criteria and domain names should not be compared in a case-sensitive way as per the [RFC4343](https://www.rfc-editor.org/rfc/rfc4343.html) abstract and [RFC3986 Section 3.2.2](https://www.rfc-editor.org/rfc/rfc3986#section-3.2.2).
+The regex groups are case-insensitive due to the fact that the regex groups are used in domain criteria and domain names should not be compared in a case-sensitive way as per the [RFC4343](https://www.rfc-editor.org/rfc/rfc4343.html) abstract and [RFC3986 Section 3.2.2](https://www.rfc-editor.org/rfc/rfc3986#section-3.2.2).